Maluuba/nlg-eval/README.md

 ## External data directory

-To mount an already prepared data directory into a docker or share it between users, you can set the `NLGEVAL_DATA` environment variable to let nlg-eval know where to find its models and data.
+To mount an already prepared data directory to a Docker container or share it between users, you can set the `NLGEVAL_DATA` environment variable to let nlg-eval know where to find its models and data.
+E.g.

+    NLGEVAL_DATA=~/workspace/nlg-eval/nlgeval/data

 ## Microsoft Open Source Code of Conduct ##
 This project has adopted the [Microsoft Open Source Code of